bluzelle/curium/setup/deploy.md

    which will produce the output:

    Genesis transaction written to "/home/rich/.blzd/config/gentx/gentx-&lt;...&gt;.json"

+   This command is an alias for “tx staking create-validator”.
+It creates the very first validator, that is a requirement to bootstrap and start the new network.

+   The amount given here will be the total number of tokens to stake from the initial account (last step) to the initial validator.

    Remember to specify the amount of coins to bond using the --amount parameter so that _ubnt_ is used as stake, if this is neglected the bonding denomination will be stake.